-Students earning dual degrees with the Leeds School of Business complete their first year in the business school before beginning their telecommunications classes.
+Students earning dual degrees with the Leeds School of Business must complete their first year of MBA studies prior to beginning their telecommunications classes.
 Students enrolled in a dual degree must work closely with their faculty advisor in the preparation of their degree plan.
-The Graduate School will only allow a limited number of classes to be counted toward both degrees.
+The Graduate School allows a limited number of classes to be counted toward both degrees.

 - Hold a baccalaureate degree from a regionally accredited university.